Stability and comparability of meritocratic beliefs in school-age students: A measurement invariance approach across time and cohorts

 Socialization refers to the process by which individuals internalize social norms, values, and practices, thereby acquiring the dispositions necessary to function in society.
 Far from being neutral, this process is rooted in structures of power and inequality.
 From a sociological perspective, Bourdieu (2007) conceptualizes socialization as an orientation that shapes individuals’ perceptions and actions, often unconsciously.
 In a complementary manner, Bandura (1969) emphasizes the role of social learning, through which children adopt patterns of behavior and value systems modeled by their families.
 Therefore, the internalization of meritocratic beliefs—such as the idea that effort and talent are the primary determinants of success—is not simply a rational decision, but the result of deep, structured, and class-dependent socialization processes.

-Given the relevance of meritocracy during school-age as stated above, this study aims to examine how students understand meritocracy during this formative stage of socialization—schooling—and whether these understandings can be reliably and comparably measured.
-Building on Castillo et al.’s (2023) conceptual and measurement framework, we test whether students are able to differentiate between (i) perceptions about how meritocracy actually operates in Chile (“what is”) and (ii) preferences about how it should operate (“what ought to be”), and whether these judgments distinguish meritocratic elements (effort, talent) from non-meritocratic elements (family wealth, personal contacts).
-Empirically, beyond assessing factorial validity, the paper focuses on measurement stability—whether the same latent constructs are captured comparably across age cohorts and across time within the same students.
+This study examines how students understand meritocracy during a formative stage of socialization—schooling—and whether these understandings can be measured reliably and comparably.
+Building on Castillo et al.’s (2023) conceptual and measurement framework, we test whether students differentiate between (i) perceptions about how meritocracy operates in society (“what is”) and (ii) preferences about how it should operate (“what ought to be”), and whether these judgments distinguish meritocratic elements (effort, talent) from non-meritocratic elements (family wealth, personal contacts).
+Empirically, beyond assessing factorial validity, the paper focuses on measurement stability—whether the same latent constructs are captured comparably across school stages and across time within the same students.

 Data collection was conducted by a professional research firm using a Computer-Assisted Web Interviewing (CAWI) approach, based on online questionnaires.
 All participants received an informed consent form that was reviewed and validated by a parent or legal guardian before participation.
 To enable longitudinal linkage while protecting confidentiality, the survey firm generated anonymous unique identifiers for each student; no directly identifying information (e.g., names) was collected for students or their guardians in the analytic files.
 The study received ethical approval from the Research Ethics Committee at the Faculty of Social Sciences, University of Chile.
 The committee determined that the project posed minimal risk and approved the consent and confidentiality procedures described in the ethical assessment report.